 Follow the three main steps.

 Step 1: Get Hiren’s BootCD.

-You first need to download the .zip file of the Hiren’s BootCD from its official site: http://www.hirensbootcd.org/download/, and then extract the .zip file so that you can get an ISO image file of the Hiren’s BootCD.
+You first need to download the .zip file of the Hiren’s BootCD from its official site: https://www.hirensbootcd.org/download/, and then extract the .zip file so that you can get an ISO image file of the Hiren’s BootCD.
 Burn the ISO file into a CD (or USB) flash drive using a burning program, like ISO2Disc or other.
-You have to perform the download and burning processes on another accessible computer, since your Windows 10 computer is not accessible right now due to password forgotten.
+You have to perform the download and burning processes on another accessible computer since your Windows 10 computer is not accessible right now due to password forgotten.

 Step 2: Boot your computer from Hiren’s BootCD.

-Insert the Hiren’s boot CD you just got into your Windows 10 computer, for which you will reset password, and set the computer to boot from the CD.
-In this process, you will need to change boot order on BIOS to set CD/DVD-ROM as the first boot device.
+Insert the Hiren’s boot CD you just got into your Windows 10 computer, for which you will reset the password, and set the computer to boot from the CD.
+In this process, you will need to change the boot order in BIOS to set CD/DVD-ROM as the first boot device.
 If your computer comes with UEFI firmware, you will also need to disable the Secure Boot temporarily in BIOS.

 Step 3: Reset (or clear) Windows 10 password with Hiren’s BootCD.